gohugoio/hugo/content/content-management/formats.md

 ### Code Blocks

-Hugo supports GitHub-flavored markdown's use of triple back ticks, as well as provides a special [`highlight` nested shortcode][hlsc] to render syntax highlighting via [Pygments][].
-For usage examples and a complete explanation, see the [syntax highlighting documentation][hl] in [developer tools][].
+Hugo supports GitHub-flavored markdown's use of triple back ticks, as well as provides a special [`highlight` shortcode][hlsc], and syntax highlights those code blocks natively using *Chroma*.
+Users also have an option to use *Pygments* instead.
+See the [Syntax Highlighting][hl] section for details.

 ## Mmark